nawel-boudjellal/IPM-KF-Solver/README.md

 ## Solving a problem with IPM-kF-Solver

-To solve a real problem by IPM-Solver, it is necessary to  change the nom of real problem in two files (PrimalDualLP.m and IPMBoudjellal.m)
+To solve a real problem by IPM-kF-Solver, it is necessary to  change the nom of real problem in two files (PrimalDualLP.m and IPMBoudjellal.m)